 These practices, happily, include two fire ceremonies:

 - Agnihotra: The agnihotra was a traditional Vedic ritual, but a much-simplified form of the rite has been popularized in recent years; it’s touted as a healing, universal practice and is currently performed by people of various faiths worldwide.
 The ritual is performed twice a day, at sunrise and sunset, when the agnihotri makes a small fire in a copper vessel and then offers into it rice and ghee for the Devas.
-The entire procedure, with photographs, is explained here.
 As an additional resource, the Vedic Society freely distributes a program called Agnihotra for Windows, which notifies the user of agnihotra timings each day; it also includes a “tutorial mode,” which uses sound files and video to teach the practice.

 - Homam (Havan): Homam is a more elaborate fire ritual, usually performed in temples; however, it is possible, with some study and practice, to do homam yourself.
 I’ve written before about the work of P.V.R.
-Narasimha Rao, who offers homam guides to interested seekers; his website, with some excellent explanations of homam and its importance, may be found here.
+Narasimha Rao, who offers homam guides to interested seekers; his website gives some excellent explanations of homam and its importance.
 His advice, for performing a homam to Indra, was to use his manual for Śiva and change the names where appropriate.
 I did so accordingly and then posted the resultant file here; of course, any mistakes are mine.
 (2)

 Both services are modernized forms of more ancient worship, yet neither are central to current Hindu practice.
 To glimpse the heart of modern Hinduism, I turn now to the service called pūjā.
 This rite is kindred in spirit, if not procedure, to the Vedic yajña, as the devotee surrenders material goods and ultimately the ego itself, in a spiritual sacrifice made before the image of God.
 In this rite, the worshipper beseeches the Lord’s attendance and then welcomes Him into an image, attending to Him as an honoured guest and giving signs of devotion and invitation: fragrant pastes, bright flowers, numinous offerings of smoke and flame, more practical gifts like food, drink, and decoration.
 These items are not placed into a fire, but placed before the icon, and the Lord asked to accept them.
 Once Divinity has partaken of the spiritual essence, and God and devotee have shared the communion known as darśana, then the Lord is bid farewell, and the material things remaining are taken with reverence.
 Pūjā follows the same basic procedure for every Deva – giving five, sixteen, or sixty-four substances, in a set order – and so any God, including Indra, may be adored and honoured with pūjā.
 The devotee need only acquire an image or symbol of God and then learn how to do the worship.